tverbeiren/BigDataBe-Spark/slides.md

 val N = 10000000

-val par = parallelize(1 to N)
+// Generate a sequence of numbers and distribute val par = parallelize(1 to N)
 // par: org.apache.spark.rdd.RDD[Int] = ParallelCollectionRDD[1]
 //   at parallelize at <console>:12